 Colic is responsible for more deaths in horses than any disease group except for old age.
 In the domestic population, horse mortality from all types of colic was 0.7 deaths per 100 horses per year [i].
 Despite its common occurrence, the cause is rarely diagnosed.

-Following are easily implemented measures to decrease the risk of colic:
+Following are 7 easily implemented measures to decrease the risk of colic:

 If you are concerned about caloric intake, offer tested low sugar/starch straight grass hay (NSC 10% or less), a well-balanced diet and routine exercise.
 Experiment with slow feeders to determine the smallest mesh size that enables your horse to extract hay without being frustrated.
-Frustration is counterproductive; it causes stress!
+Frustration is counterproductive - it causes stress!

-5) Routine dental exams including all ages for retained caps, lost and/or broken teeth, abnormal or uneven bite planes, infected teeth and/or gums, periodontal disease and hooks which are sharp protrusions of teeth that can penetrate the opposing gum.
+Include exams at all ages for retained caps, lost and/or broken teeth, abnormal or uneven bite planes, infected teeth and/or gums, periodontal disease and hooks - which are sharp protrusions of teeth that can penetrate the opposing gum.